-Offset Description 0 Command queue block identification code of 5001 to 5016 1 Client index (0 to 19) to be used 2 Command Index in the command list for the first command to be entered into the command queue 3 to 17 Command indexes of the next commands to be placed in the command queue 18 to (n-1) Spare
+Offset Description 0 Command queue block identification code of 5001 to 5016 1 Client index (0 to 9) to be used 2 Command Index in the command list for the first command to be entered into the command queue 3 to 17 Command indexes of the next commands to be placed in the command queue 18 to 239 Spare

 Offset Description

 0 Command queue block identification code of 5001 to 5016

 1 The next write block ID

-2 Client index (0 to 19) to be used
+2 Client index (0 to 9) to be used

 3 Number of commands in the block placed in the command queue.
-Return values: -2 = Client index is not valid1 = Client is not enabled and active.
+If a value of -2 is returned, then the client index is not valid.
+If a value of -1 is returned, the client is not enabled and active.

 4 Number of commands in queue

-5 to (n-1) Spare
+5 to 239 Spare

-7.4.7 Add Event with Data for Client Blocks (8000)
+7.4.7 Add Event with Data for Client Blocks